nfearnley/jambottle/readme.md

 If you stop and restart the bot, it will keep track of where it last left off and continue posting entries from there.

-If you'd like to repost all entries from the beginning, just run `jambottle --catch` to reset the entry tracking.
+If you'd like to repost all entries from the beginning, just run `jambottle --catchup` to reset the entry tracking.